In Wake Of Khashoggi Killing, Fox Networks Partners With Saudi State Media

 “They have feelings certain ways.
 I have the report, they have not concluded, I don’t know if anyone’s going to be able to conclude the crown prince did it,” President Trump recently told reporters.
 “But whether he did or whether he didn’t, he denies it vehemently.
 His father denies it, the king, vehemently.”
 Fox Networks appears to be sticking with Trump.

 Jamal Khashoggi’s murder may have opened the eyes of the American public to the brutalities of the Saudi regime, but those familiar with the Yemen war have been calling on Western leaders to stop selling arms to Saudi Arabia.
 Fifty thousand children are believed to have died in Yemen in 2017 alone, according to Chicago Tribune, and more than 20 million people are in dire need of assistance.
-In total, the Yemen war has killed 10,000 and displaced three million people.
+In total, the Yemen war has killed 10,000 and displaced 3 million people.

-In spite of Jamal Khashoggi’s murder, and as the Yemen war continues to erupt, President Donald Trump remains faithful to his Saudi partner – Crown Prince Mohammed bin Salman – and chooses his words carefully when talking about the regime.
+In spite of Jamal Khashoggi’s murder, and as the Yemen war continues on, President Donald Trump remains faithful to his Saudi partner, Crown Prince Mohammed bin Salman, and chooses his words carefully when talking about the regime.
 In a recent press briefing, according to the Washington Post, Trump called Saudi Arabia an “important ally” of the United States.

 Much like Trump, Fox Networks appears adamant to maintain old partnerships and establish new ones.

 “It’s very important as a content company to have a foot in the door into that world,” General Manager at Fox Networks Group Sanjay Raina concluded.